MikeGillihan/supa-simple-grid/README.md

 A clone of Chris Nager's amazing [Ungrid](http://chrisnager.github.io/ungrid) with a bit of extra stuff I use often.

 ## Credit
-100% credit and kudos to Chris.
+100% credit and kudos to Chris Nager.

 ## Installation
 Copy and paste the contents of grid.css or grid.min.css into your css file.